9 Great Behavioral Segmentation Examples for 2025

 • Light users: These customers engage with your brand, but rarely buy.

-By testing different marketing strategies, you can help turn your light users into medium and heavy users.
+You can help turn your light users into medium and heavy users by testing different marketing strategies.
 Some of our fave approaches include offering prize giveaways, offering up interactive content, and offering Birthday treats like a free gift (who doesn’t love a freebie?).

 5. Occasion/timing

 Christmas is one of the most popular times to capitalize on occasion-based segmentation.
-Here’s an example on how to promote your Christmas sale:
+Here’s an example of how to promote your Christmas sale:

 6. Customer satisfaction